Fall 2020 at Madison College

 The Madison College Community Clinic - a GHC branch located at Truax Campus - remains open for students.
 It is not a COVID testing site.

 You can call the GHC Nurse Connect Line at 608.661.7350 to find out where you should go for care.
 The phone line is staffed 24 hours a day, 7 days per week (24/7).

-Madison College will require everyone in our community to follow new safety protocols:
+Madison College will require everyone in our community to follow new classroom safety protocols:

-- Physical distancing guidelines must be followed on all college property.
-This requires you to remain at least 6-8 feet apart from other individuals, unless the core activity requires a shorter distance with additional PPE for safety (e.g., gloves, face shields, gowns, etc.)
+- Remain at least 6-8 feet apart from other individuals, unless the core activity requires a shorter distance with additional PPE for safety (e.g., gloves, face shields, gowns, etc.).